celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // NATStatus returns the current NAT status.
     NATStatus() network.Reachability

-    // BlockPeer adds a peer to the set of blocked peers. // TODO should we wrap BlockPeer so that it 1. disconnects from peer, then 2. adds to blocklist?
+    // BlockPeer adds a peer to the set of blocked peers.
     BlockPeer(p peer.ID) error
     // UnblockPeer removes a peer from the set of blocked peers.
     UnblockPeer(p peer.ID) error